fdeross/Help-Docs/for Bakeries/Shop Settings & Appearance/Complete/Setting your shop policies.md

 You can add policies to 3 sections:

-- **Terms and conditions** - You can add any policies that you want customer to know up front.
+- **Terms and conditions** - You can add any policies that you want customers to know up-front.
 These can include: Order Changes, Allergy Warning, Marketing, or any other policy you have.
 - **Pickup, Delivery, or Shipping Policy** - You can include an overview of the pickup process, delivery guidelines, or shipping info.
 - **Refund and Cancellation Policy** - If you choose to honor refund or cancellation requests, add the policy guidelines here.
 It helps to be as specific as possible with these policies.